9 emails should send to attract email to donors

 3 emails you should send to maintain donors

-To keep donors engaged with your non-profit, you’ll want to send emails that maintain your relationship.
+To keep donors engaged with your nonprofit, you’ll want to send emails that maintain your relationship.
 Here are three emails that do just that:

 When it comes to maintaining a relationship, there is no better way than through a newsletter.
 A newsletter is like having coffee with a friend.
 It gives you a chance to catch up.
 By keeping donors informed, they feel like part of the team.

 Your newsletter can include all kinds of content.
 You can include a letter from the director, discuss upcoming projects, update readers on initiatives, highlight a volunteer, share a success story, provide industry-specific news, recap fundraising efforts and mention upcoming events.
 The options are endless.
-Take a look at all of the content included in this example from the RSPCA.

-While the point of the newsletter is to inform, not solicit, it can contain several calls to action.
+And, while the point of the newsletter is to inform, not solicit, it can contain several calls to action.

 - Useful news emails

-Keep donors engaged by sending emails that contain interesting news that’s related to your non-profit.
+Keep donors engaged by sending emails that contain interesting news that’s related to your nonprofit.

 For example, an animal shelter could send an email about protecting pets from dangerously cold temperatures.
-A non-profit that focuses on cancer research could send links to several news articles that contain the latest breakthroughs.
+A nonprofit that focuses on cancer research could send links to several news articles that contain the latest breakthroughs.

-These emails keep your non-profit ‘top of mind.’
+These emails keep your nonprofit ‘top of mind.’